 Market risk associated with other trading activities is negligible.
-Northern Trust's broker-dealer, Northern Trust Securities Inc. (NTSI), maintains a small portfolio of trading securities held for customer accommodation purposes which averaged \$5.4 million for the quarter ended December 31, 2014.
+Northern Trust's broker-dealer, Northern Trust Securities, Inc. (NTSI), maintains a small portfolio of trading securities held for customer accommodation purposes which averaged \$10.2 million for the quarter ended June 30, 2015.
+Other short term trading positions held by The Nothern Trust Company (the Bank) averaged \$5.4 million during the quarter ended June 30, 2015.

-Northern Trust is also party to interest rate derivative (IRD) contracts consisting mostly of interest rate swaps entered into to meet clients' interest rate risk management needs, but also including a small number of caps, floors, and swaptions.
-All IRD transactions are executed by Northern Trust's Treasury Department.
+Northern Trust also is party to interest rate derivative (IRD) contracts consisting mostly of interest rate swaps entered into to meet clients' interest rate risk management needs, but also including a small number of caps, floors, and swaptions.
+All IRD transactions are executed by

+Northern Trust's Treasury Department.
 When Northern Trust enters into client transactions, its practice is to mitigate the resulting market risk with offsetting interbank derivative transactions with matching terms and maturities.